opensearch-project/sql/sql-odbc/docs/user/microsoft_excel_support.md

 <img src="img/excel_advanced_option.png" width=500>

 Also, make sure query doesn't include the name of nested or object type column name.
-For example, `SELECT products FROM kibana_sample_data_ecommerce` where product is nested type column might have data loss.
+For example, `SELECT products FROM opensearch_dashboards_sample_data_ecommerce` where product is nested type column might have data loss.

 This issue will be resolved when [Object field is missing in SELECT result](https://github.com/opendistro-for-elasticsearch/sql/issues/564) is fixed.